Our Team

 Melissa lives in Dublin, Ohio with her husband.
 She has three daughters and two spoiled pups.
 When not working, she can often be found being a dance mom following her dancers around the country or watching true crime documentaries/podcasts.

-Megan’s bio
+Raleigh’s bio

 Join Our Team!